-Careers and Higher Education advice continues, linked closely to tutoring.
+Careers and Higher Education advice is a central part of our Sixth Form curriculum and is, linked closely to tutoring and led by the Head of Careers and the Careers Adviser.
 All pupils receive further 1:1 interviews with the Head of Careers and Employability, and there is an extensive programme of outside speakers.